Vetulocystidae

-Features
+Etymology

+The latin vetus means "old," while cystis refers to the organisms' bag-like shape.

+Description

 The body consists of a voluminous thecal-shaped section (similar to the outer shape of the pterobranchs), where there are two cone-shaped structures (anterior and posterior) and a lenticular respiratory organ; and another small section attached to the substrate.

-The anterior cone-shaped structure is believed to have constituted the mouth, due to its similarity to other primitive echinoderms (such as stylophoids and blastoids); while the posterior structure (similar to that of the cystoids and eocrinoids) fulfilled the functions of anus and gonopore.
+The anterior cone-shaped structure is believed to have constituted the mouth, due to its similarity to primitive echinoderms (such as stylophorans and blastoids); while the posterior structure (similar to that of the cystoids and eocrinoids) fulfilled the functions of anus and gonopore.
 Furthermore, and unlike many other echinoderms, these animals lacked a calcified skeleton.

 Paleoecology

-They were probably sessile, although it is possible that the part attached to the substrate produced a slow displacement.
-They were fed by filtration.
+They were probably sessile and fed by filtration, although it is possible that the part attached to the substrate produced a slow displacement, at least for Vetulocystis and Dianchicystis.
+Thylacocercus shows evidence of a holdfast at the end of its posterior section.

+Vetulocystis catenata specimens have been found in close proximity to specimens of the small vetulicolid Beidazoon venustum.

 Phylogeny

+The affinities of vetulocystida remain unclear, and the only cladistic analysis of the taxon was done as an extension of work focused on stem-chordates.

+Internal phylogeny

+Thylacocercus may be more derived than Vetulocystis and Dianchicystis, which its higher stratigraphic position would support.
+The only available phylogenetic analysis of vetulocystids noted that the interpretation of their morphology "remains highly contested," but found weak support for the following arrangement:

+External phylogeny

+Numerous placements have been proposed for vetulocystids, without any consensus emerging.
+These include stem-group ambulacrarians, stem-group echinoderms, stem-group deuterostomes, and even a phylogenetic study that found weak support for a placement at the base of the chordate stem.
+The following cladogram shows each of these placements with respect to well-established clades (other taxa of uncertain placement, including xenacoelomorphs, cambroernids, and Yanjiahella, are omitted for simplicity):

+Possible relationships to vetulicolians and echinoderms

-Despite sharing certain surface characteristics with other taxa (such as Urochordata), Vetulocystida is believed to belong to the Echinodermata stem group; and that it is also related to the taxon Vetulicolia.
-Based on this, Vetulocystida would represent the transition from the body plan of the vetulicolians to one of the echinoderms.
+Despite noting certain shared surface characteristics with other taxa (such as Tunicata), the discovers of the first vetulocytids believed them to belong to the Echinodermata stem group, and also to be related to the taxon Vetulicolia.
+Based on this, Vetulocystida would represent the transition from the body plan of the vetulicolians to one of the echinoderms, as shown by the following cladogram simplified from Shu et al. (2004):

-Old studies suggest the following phylogenetic relationships:

-However, subsequent studies result in the following phylogeny:

-Both cases imply a close relationship with vetulicolians, which is supported by physiological similarities and phylogenetic analyzes.
+Interpreting the vetulocystids as intermediate between vetulicolians and echinoderms relies on features such as a straight gut, which is seen in the best-preserved specimens as running to the segmented posterior section and a presumed terminal anus, as in vetulicolians.
+The presence of a single respiratory structure (and possible gill) rather than paired gills could indicate the sort of asymmetry found in echinoderms.

+However, a recent review of theories of echinoderm origins disputed such a placement based on the lack of observable echinoderm apomorphies in vetulocystids.
+Another challenge to the above cladogram is the more recent majority view that vetulicolians are stem chordates, rather than being placed as basal deuterostomes.